 While there are many graphic file types, there are only two graphic file formats — VECTOR and RASTER.
 The following information will demonstrate the differences between vector and raster.

-Vector Format — graphics are the creation of digital images through a sequence of mathematical formulas that place lines and geometric shapes in a given two-dimensional space.
+Vector Format — Graphics are the creation of digital images through a sequence of mathematical formulas that place lines and geometric shapes in a given two-dimensional space.
 This results in a very crisp smooth graphic image that can be scaled to any size without loosing graphic quality.
 There is no limit for sizing vector images, making vector image resolution independent.
 This format is great for creating complex graphics and logos.

-Raster Format — graphics are the creation of individual pixels or dots (collection of tiny squares/color bits) arranged in a rectangular grid.
+Raster Format — Graphics are the creation of individual pixels or dots (collection of tiny squares/color bits) arranged in a rectangular grid.
 Each individual pixel is coded in a specific color hue or shade and collectively they compose an entire image.
 Because raster images are pixel-based, they cannot be scaled without loosing image quality.
 The images will get blurry and jagged or rough on the edges.